 What Are “Lost Wages?”

 In an accident case, lost wages refer to the employment income you didn’t earn because you were off work due to your injuries from the date of the incident until the date you returned to work.
-Lost wages are calculated based on your pay rate and other financial benefits you receive along with your employment.
+Calculations for lost wages consider your pay rate and other financial benefits you receive in connection with your employment.

-To receive money for lost wages, you must prove that you were forced to miss work because of the injuries caused by the car accident.
+To receive money for lost wages, you must prove that the injuries caused by the car accident forced you to miss work.
 You may not claim lost wages in a car accident case if you miss work for another reason unrelated to the accident.

 In addition to lost wages, you can also claim compensation for lost earning capacity.
 This loss refers to your diminished capacity to work caused by the accident.
 If your injuries prevent you from returning to work in any job in the future, you could also pursue compensation for lost future income.